nichross/Residential-Solar-Cost-Modeling/README.md

 # Residential-Solar-Cost-Modeling
-This code creates a python model for the effect of residential solar installation on energy grid prices <br /><br /><br /><br /><br /><br />
+This code creates a python model for the effect of residential solar installation on energy grid prices <br /><br /><br /><br /><br />

 The model includes a **class object "House"** that takes as parameters information about geographic location and solar adoption.<br /><br />

-The class contains **eight private functions**:
+The House class contains **eight private functions**:

 The get_station function returns the TMY station for the house's city

-The get_station function returns the latitude and longitude associated with the TMY3 station for the house's city
+The get_coords function returns the latitude and longitude associated with the TMY3 station for the house's city

 The energy_demand function pulls the energy usage data associated with the closest TMY3 weather station.
 This data is collected by the Office of Energy Efficiency
 & Renewable Energy.